Quiver Schur algebras and q-Fock space: Introduction

 \renc{\thetheorem}{\Alph{theorem}} Recent years have seen remarkable advances in higher representation theory; the most exciting from the perspective of classical representation theory were probably the proof of Brou\'e's conjecture for the symmetric groups by Chuang and Rouquier \cite{CR04} and the introduction and study of graded versions of Hecke algebras by Brundan and Kleshchev \cite{BKKL} with its Lie theoretic origins (\cite{BK1}, \cite{BS3}).
 At the same time, the question of finding categorical analogues of the usual structures of Lie theory has proceeded in the work of Khovanov, Lauda, Rouquier, Vazirani, the authors and others.
 In this paper, we address a question of interest from both perspectives, representation theory and higher categorical structures.

 As classical (or quantum) representation theorists, we ask

 This question has been addressed already in the special case of level 1 by Ariki \cite{Ariki}.
 We give here a more general construction that both illuminates connections to geometry and is more explicit.
+Our construction includes the case of ordinary Schur algebras, see Remark \ref{Schurlevel1} and the explicit example at the end of the paper.

 As higher representation theorists, we ask